Museum Field Trips include guided learning, an activity or demonstration, Museum exploration.

 Please fill out a Field Trip Interest Form to select your topic and requested date and time.

-Funding is available for Title I schools.
+Funding may be available for Title I schools.
 Book early!
 Please let us know on your interest form if you are eligible for funding.

 All Field Trips are available for groups of 10 or more children and can be bilingual.